thorn-lab/coronavirus_structural_task_force/README.md

 `validation/auspex/`<br>
 These are results of the analysis of deposited diffraction data with [AUSPEX](www.auspex.de).
 AUSPEX can help to detect problems in experimental setup, integration, scaling and conversion from intensities to amplitudes.

+`ccpem/`<br>
+These are manual re-refinements made with the [CCP-EM suite](https://www.ccpem.ac.uk/), done by Agnel Praveen Joseph.
+Maps were optimized with LocScale, then refined with refmac and Coot and validated with Validation:Model in the CCP-EM interface.

 `isolde/`<br>
 These are manual re-refinements from [ISOLDE](https://isolde.cimr.cam.ac.uk/what-isolde/) in [ChimeraX](https://www.cgl.ucsf.edu/chimerax/), done by Tristan Croll.
 Structures were energy-minimised, visually checked residue-by-residue and, where necessary, rebuilt.
 Crystal structures were further refined with [phenix.refine](https://www.phenix-online.org/documentation/reference/refinement.html).